kiboschool/tk-intro-to-data/src/lessons/intro-to-data/data-science-tools.md

 ### 👩🏾‍🎨 Practice: Data playground... 🎯

-Look through the data in each workbook to have a sense of what the dataset represent and attempt the following.
+Look through the data in each worksheet to have a sense of what the dataset represent and attempt the following.
 - Which country 🏳️ has the highest number of `active` COVID-19 cases?
 - Which movie 🎞️ has the `lowest` budget?
 - What is the total 🌅 `emmisions` globally?